tcltk/tklib/modules/scrollutil/README.txt

 The Scrollutil distribution provides two packages, called Scrollutil and Scrollutil_tile.
-The main difference between the two is that Scrollutil_tile enables the tile-based, theme-specific appearance of scrollarea widgets; this package requires Tcl/Tk 8.4 or higher and tile 0.6 or higher.
+The main difference between the two is that Scrollutil_tile enables the tile-based, theme-specific appearance of scrollarea, scrollsync, and scrollableframe widgets; this package requires Tcl/Tk 8.4 or higher and tile 0.6 or higher.
 It is not possible to use both packages in one and the same application, because both are implemented in the same "scrollutil" namespace and provide identical commands.

 To be able to use the commands and variables implemented in the package Scrollutil, your scripts must contain one of the lines